Health systems will struggle to cope without steps to stop spread of the virus, warn WHO experts.

 “These system capacity challenges highlight the need to ensure the success of the containment measures to avoid the need for mitigation measures that, despite relatively fewer cases expected in the Region, will be difficult to institute,” they write.

-And the success of containment measures, such as contact tracing, isolation, handwashing and physical distancing, is critical, “as health systems are not designed to mitigate against the implications of widespread community transmission of SARS-CoV-2,” they add.
+And the success of containment measures, such as contact tracing, isolation, handwashing, and physical distancing, is critical, “as health systems are not designed to mitigate against the implications of widespread community transmission of SARS-CoV-2,” they add.

-“Countries of the WHO African Region need to expand capacity of, particularly, their primary hospitals to mitigate implications of widespread community spread of SARS-CoV-2,” and that includes basic emergency care needs,” they say.
+“Countries of the WHO African Region need to expand the capacity of, particularly, their primary hospitals to mitigate implications of widespread community spread of SARS-CoV-2,” and that includes basic emergency care needs,” they say.

 Reference: “The potential effects of widespread community transmission of SARS-CoV-2 infection in the World Health Organization African Region: a predictive model” Joseph Waogodo Cabore, Humphrey Cyprian Karamagi, Hillary Kipruto, James Avoka Asamani, Benson Droti, Aminata Binetou Wahebine Seydi, Regina Titi-Ofei, Benido Impouma, Zabulon Yoti, Felicitas Zawaira, Prosper Tumusiime, Ambrose Talisuna, Francis Chisaka Kasolo and Matshidiso R Moeti, 25 May 2020, BMJ Global Health.